 The Purchase Agreement requires Treasury, upon request of the Conservator, to provide funds to us after any quarter in which we have a negative net worth (that is, our total liabilities exceed our total assets, as reflected on our consolidated balance sheets prepared in accordance with generally accepted accounting principles).
-The Purchase Agreement also provides for Treasury, upon the request of the Conservator, to provide funds to us if the Conservator determines, at any time, that it will be mandated by law to appoint a receiver for us unless we receive funds from Treasury under its commitment.
+The Purchase Agreement also provides for Treasury, upon the request of the Conservator, to provide funds to us if the Conservator determines, at any time, that it will be mandated by law to appoint a receiver for us unless we receive these funds from Treasury.
 PC Holders have certain limited rights to bring proceedings against Treasury if we fail to pay under our guarantee and if Treasury fails to perform its obligations under its funding commitment.
 For a description of PC Holders' rights to proceed against Freddie Mac and Treasury, see The Trust Agreement - Rights Upon Event of Default.
 The Purchase Agreement contains covenants that significantly restrict our operations.

-We pay dividends on the senior preferred stock.
-For each quarter from January 1, 2013 through and including December 31, 2017, the dividend payment on the senior preferred stock was or will be the amount, if any, by which our Net Worth Amount (as defined below) at the end of the immediately preceding fiscal quarter, less the applicable capital reserve amount, exceeds zero.
-The applicable capital reserve amount was \$1.8 billion for 2015, is \$1.2 billion for 2016, and will be reduced by \$600 million each year thereafter until it reaches zero on January 1, 2018.
-For each quarter beginning January 1, 2018, the dividend payment will be the amount, if any, by which our Net Worth Amount at the end of the immediately preceding fiscal quarter exceeds zero.
-If the calculation of the dividend payment for a quarter does not exceed zero, then no dividend will accrue or be payable for that quarter.
+Treasury, as the holder of the senior preferred stock, is entitled to receive cumulative quarterly cash dividends, when, as and if declared by our Board of Directors.
+Under the August 2012 amendment to the Purchase Agreement, our cash dividend requirement each quarter is the amount, if any, by which our Net Worth Amount, at the end of the immediately preceding fiscal quarter, less the applicable capital reserve amount, exceeds zero.
+Pursuant to our December 2017 letter agreement with Treasury, the applicable capital reserve amount is \$3.0 billion.
 The term "Net Worth Amount" is defined as: (a) our total assets (excluding Treasury's commitment and any unfunded amounts thereof), less (b) our total liabilities (excluding any obligation in respect of capital stock), in each case as reflected on our consolidated balance sheets prepared in accordance with generally accepted accounting principles.

-Under the Purchase Agreement, the unpaid principal balance of our mortgage-related investments portfolio is subject to a cap that decreases by 15% each year until the cap reaches \$250 billion.
-As a result, the unpaid principal balance of our mortgage-related investments portfolio could not exceed \$399.2 billion as of December 31, 2015 (and was \$349.6 billion on that date) and may not exceed \$339.3 billion as of December 31, 2016.
-In addition, in 2014 we adopted a plan under which we will manage the unpaid principal balance of the mortgage-related investments portfolio so that it does not exceed 90% of the annual cap established by the Purchase Agreement, subject to certain exceptions.
+Under the Purchase Agreement, the unpaid principal balance of our mortgage-related investments portfolio is subject to a cap that reached \$250 billion at December 31, 2018.
+Since 2014, we have been managing the mortgage-related investments portfolio so that it does not exceed 90% of the cap established by the Purchase Agreement.

-We are dependent upon the continued support of Treasury and FHFA in order to continue operating our business.
+We receive substantial support from Treasury and are dependent upon its continued support in order to continue operating our business.
 Our ability to access funds from Treasury under the Purchase Agreement is critical to keeping us solvent and avoiding appointment of a receiver by FHFA under statutory mandatory receivership provisions.
 See the Incorporated Documents for additional information concerning the Purchase Agreement.